AkshayGhodke/EnigmaBreaker/README.md

 The known/guessed text must be as good as a sentence(long text) The known/guessed text must be the starting content of the actual message

-Note : These assumptions are made to save some permutations and combination the code has to go through otherwise.
+Note : These assumptions are made to save some permutations and combinations the code has to go through otherwise.

-It took almost 3 days time to :

-Understand
-Analyze
-Design the algorithm
-Implement

 Run as follows: